“Okay, but how do you get protein???”

 PULSES: beans and lentils

-Pulses and legumes are packed with both carbs and protein, which make them very filling.
+Pulses and legumes are super filling because they are packed with both carbs and protein!
 They’re also very sturdy, making them a great option for a variety of dishes both hot and cold.

 How do I meal prep with beans?